-Former Hollywood producer Weinstein convicted of sexual assault, rape, held in custody
+Weinstein convicted of sexual assault, rape, in milestone verdict for #MeToo movement

 “He still wouldn’t be allowed to rape her on March 18 of 2013,” she said.

-Weinstein still faces sexual assault charges in California, which were announced just hours after his New York rape trial began, and dozens of women have filed civil lawsuits against him.

-Reporting by Brendan Pierson; Additional reporting by Tom Hals; Editing by Noeleen Walder, Howard Goller and Jonathan Oatis, Grant McCool
+Reporting by Brendan Pierson; Additional reporting by Maria Caspani, Tom Hals, Jonathan Allen and Angela Moore; Editing by Jonathan Oatis, Noeleen Walder and Grant McCool